 below the trees,

 which are below desire.

-I loved you the way my mouth loves teeth,
+the way my mouth loves teeth,

 the way a boy I know would risk it all for a purple dinosaur,

 who, truth be told, loved him.

 There is no accounting for it.